nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 #### 3.3.1.
 Marking tasks as **Today**

 As suggested in the [quick-start guide](#22-how-to-get-started), we recommend that users compile a list of tasks to focus on, regardless on deadline.
-The `today` commands shifts tasks from your future list to your list of today's tasks.
+The `today` command shifts tasks from your future list to your list of today's tasks.

 ##### Format: `today <id1, id2, ...>`